AtharvaNikam/AI-Social-Distancing-with-Mask-Detecion/README.md

 # AI-Social-Distancing-with-Mask-Detecion
-This is a Social Distancing Project where you can measure distance with in two faces and you can also check weather they've masks or not
+This is a Social Distancing Project where you can measure distance between two faces and also check whether they're wearing masks or not.

-For this project you need following dependensies
+For this project you'll need the following dependencies:
 1. TensorFlow
 2. Numpy
 3. imutils